JYU-digihum/clustering_open_responses/README.md

 ## TODO

-- re-checking libraries and their versions needed for localling running the code
+- re-checking libraries and their versions needed for locally running the code
 - input data as other than csv (txt, tsv etc.)
 - enhancing usability: generate a zip file of all outputs, command line version etc.